SOsintOps/Argos/README.md

 - [Setup scripts](https://inteltechniques.com/osintbook/vm-files.zip)

-Note that all the licenses mentioned in Bazzell's book apply.
+Note that all the licenses mentioned in Bazzell's book apply and are located at the "license.txt"